-Due to technical restrictions, domain names cannot contain non-Latin characters, therefore, to circumvent this limitation, special standards RFC 3490, RFC 3491, RFC 3492 and RFC 3454 have been developed, according to which such names are necessarily converted to a set of English letters, numbers and hyphens, and before a special prefix "xn--" is written with such a transformed name.
+Due to technical restrictions, domain names cannot contain non-Latin characters, therefore, to circumvent this limitation, special standards RFC 3490, RFC 3491, RFC 3492 and RFC 3454 have been developed, according to which such names are necessarily converted into a set of English letters, numbers and hyphens, and before a special prefix is written with such a transformed name «xn--»...
 This conversion is called Punycode.
 It allows you to encode names in national alphabets with ASCII characters.

 The conversion process is handled by the client's browser.
-Therefore, entering into the browser line "example.test" and "xn - e1afmkfd.xn - 80akhbyknj4f" are the same for modern browsers (only the second option will work for old ones).
-Only the second option is stored in the databases of DNS servers.
-In fact, internationalized domain names are aliases for names starting with "xn--".
+Therefore, entering into the browser line «exampleistest» and «xn--e1afmkfd.xn--80akhbyknj4f» — for modern browsers, this is the same thing (for old ones, only the second option will work).
+Only the second option is stored in the DNS server databases.
+In fact, internationalized domain names are aliases for names beginning with «xn--».